 Thankfully there are some great coaches available today and the term ‘coaching’ is widely used however for some people who are unaware - it’s still somewhat of a ‘dark art’.
 But let me share with you some of the benefits of good coaching and how it’s helped me.

 …In fact, helped me so much – I’ve become a coach.
-Being qualified with The Coaching Academy in the Personal Performance Diploma and the Corporate & Executive Coaching Programme in 2015 and 2016 respectively, I am now at a position of having gained some valuable experience with clients over the years, that I am niching further into a specific field of coaching.
+Being qualified with The Coaching Academy in the Life Coaching Diploma and the Corporate & Executive Coaching Programme in 2015 and 2016 respectively, I am now at a position of having gained some valuable experience with clients over the years, that I am niching further into a specific field of coaching.

 So here we go, I have not covered every aspect but a few aspects of the power of coaching:

 It doesn’t matter how evolved we believe we are – as Einstein said – ‘you cannot solve a problem with the same mind that created it’ – and the genius was right.
 Even if you can take the helicopter view, we often need an objective party to help us find a way forward.
 Friends and family are not always objective but a good coach will be.
 I still need someone to do that for me!